-When you are pregnant, you may get aches and pains in your hips and pelvic area.
-This is a normal sign that your pelvic area is preparing for childbirth.
-(This area is also called the pelvic girdle.)
+It's normal to get aches and pains in your hips and pelvic area when you're pregnant.
 Pregnancy hormones are relaxing your ligaments.
 This loosens up your pelvic bones so they can shift and open for childbirth.

 Sleep with a pillow between your knees.